Trail Information

 Valley Road to the Presidential Rail Trail 3 miles

 Valley Road is a wonderful dirt backroad with excellent views of the Presidential Range.
-It has fields of lupines in the month of June, a photographer's paradise.
-Conditions of the roadway vary from nice smooth packed dirt to loose dirt or washboard, depending on the timing of the most recent road grading.
-The short asphalt sections of Valley Road were repaved, smooth back velvet, in July of 2018.
+It has fields of purple lupines in the month of June, a photographer's paradise.
+Conditions of the roadway vary from nice smooth packed dirt to loose dirt or washboard, depending on the timing of the most recent road grading (most recent in October of 2025).
+On the dirt section of Valley Road, past the white house with stellar view, you will see Paradise Meadows, a free camping area (see Lodgings page for details).
+There is often a cooler on the roadside with bottles of cold water, free for bikers and walkers!

-This section is a hard packed grassy rail trail though the woods, some singletrack, some excellent views, wetlands and brooks.
+Get back onto the Presidential Rail Trail at Jefferson Notch Road.
 Horses, walkers, bikers and hikers all enjoy this section.
-The Snyder Brook Bridge, a Pony Truss Bridge, is a recently rebuilt historic landmark.
-This section ends in Gorham at a large parking lot for trail users, ATV usage of the Presidential Rail Trail trail begins at this point, traveling eastward.
-If food or lodging is desired, off road access to the Town of Gorham is available across from the parking area on an off-road pathway.
+The Israel River Bridge is a great spot to stop for a break, to eat lunch or to take a dip in the river.
+After reaching the height of land at the Bowman parking lot, enjoy the 9 miles of downhill into Gorham!
+ON the way, note the Snyder Brook Bridge, a Pony Truss Bridge, a historic landmark.
+This section of trail ends in Gorham at a large parking lot for trail users, ATV usage of the Presidential Rail Trail begins at this point, traveling eastward.
+If food or lodging is desired, off road access to the Town of Gorham is available across from the parking area on a recreation path.
 Access this pathway at the western end of the parking lot, carefully cross Route 2 and go around the orange/yellow gate marking the start of the route.
 Cross the bridge, travel downhill and eventually though a small neighborhood near the airport and arrive at Route 16.
 Take a right on Route 16 for many options for food and lodging.

 Gorham to Hogan Road 1.3 miles